How To Get a K-1 Fiancé Visa

 Your fiancé’s kids may also enter the U.S. as her dependents with status knows as K-2.
 However, they must be under 21 and unmarried when they enter the U.S. “Children” in this case includes your fiancé’s natural kids, adopted children, and children born out of wedlock.
 As long as you can prove that then “children” are recognized as your fiancé’s children in her county the U.S. will honor it.

 You do need to be aware that there is a potential issue if your fiancé’s child is over 18 but under 21.
 The “child” will be allowed to enter the U.S. as a K-2 dependent.
 The issues come up when you file for the green card because in order to qualify as a “step-child” you must show that the marriage occurred before the child turned 18.
 If the child is already 18 and you are applying for a fiancé visa clearly that didn’t happen.
 This is an evolving area of the law.
 There has been litigation on the issue.
-Before you apply make sure you discuss it with your immigration attorney.
+Before you apply make sure you discuss it with your NJ Immigration Attorney.

 What is the process for a K-2 Visa?